‘The Gambler’ (2014) With Bill Simmons and Chris Ryan

 I want to just mention that one of the most captivating moments of my adult life was watching Bill, House, and Chang

-The morning after Chang and House had gone out for gumbo.
+The morning after Chang and House had gone out for Gumbo.
+Yeah.

-And then potted about like Chang winning a bone-colored chip that he had to go fucking show his Social Security number.
+And then potted about like Chang winning a bone colored chip that he had to like go fucking show his social security number.
+It was great.

 Chang is kind of like the